All About Carpal Tunnel Syndrome: Symptoms, Causes & Treatment

 carpal-tunnel-symmtoms-heiden-orthopedics

-The carpal tunnel is an inch-wide passageway made of tiny carpal bones that protects both the median nerve and the nine flexor tendons that control the fingers and thumb.
+This area of the wrist is an inch-wide passageway made of tiny carpal bones that protects both the median nerve and the nine flexor tendons that control the fingers and thumb.
 The top of the tunnel is made up of the transverse carpal ligament, which is a strong band of connective tissue.
-Because the carpal tunnel is fairly ridged, any narrowing of the tunnel or swelling within the tunnel can put pressure on the median nerve, causing pain, tingling, weakness and numbness in the hand and fingers.
+Because this area is fairly ridged, any narrowing of the tunnel or swelling within the tunnel can put pressure on the median nerve, causing pain, tingling, weakness and numbness in the hand and fingers.

-Most people find that carpal tunnel symptoms come on slowly, usually emerging in one or both hands during the night, and often occurring first in the dominant hand.
+Most people find that the symptoms come on gradually, usually emerging in one or both hands during the night, and often occurring first in the dominant hand.

 • Pain, burning, tingling or numbness in the thumb, index, middle and ring fingers